puremourning/vimspector/README.md

 # FAQ

-1. Q: Does it work?
-A: Yeah.
-It's a bit unpolished.
-2. Q: Does it work with _this_ language?
+1. Q: Does it work with _this_ language?
 A: Probably, but it won't necessarily be easy to work out what to put in the `.vimspector.json`.
 As you can see above, some of the servers aren't really editor agnostic, and require very-specific unique handling.
+See [the wiki](https://github.com/puremourning/vimspector/wiki/Additional-Language-Support) for details on additonal language support
 3. How do I stop it starting a new Terminal.app on macOS?
 See [this comment](https://github.com/puremourning/vimspector/issues/90#issuecomment-577857322)
 4. Can I specify answers to the annoying questions about exception breakpoints